Petrol has peaked, as half of drivers are considering switching to a fully electric car!

 Electric Charging Points and Charging Costs

-If a business installs, at their workplace, charging points for electric vehicles, they can claim 100% FYAs for these costs.
+If a business installs, at their workplace, charging points for electric vehicles, they can claim 100% Capital Allowances for these costs and hence claim tax relief in the period the expenditure occurs.

 If an employer allows its employees to charge up their own electric cars each day at the workplace, there is no taxable benefit in kind.
 This is a very good tax-free perk!
 The tax legislation does not treat electricity as fuel.
 The S.149 ITEPA 2003 fuel benefit charge does not apply to electricity supplied by an employer.
 Accordingly, no taxable benefit in kind will arise if an employer pays to charge an electric company car (owned by an employee) at the workplace, irrespective of the level of the employee’s private mileage.